How It Works

 Does Strumenti.com get paid?

 The specific terms may vary from offering to offering.
 Please read the disclosures on the specific offering.
 Strumenti will collect amounts intended to cover, among other items, the expenses associated with administering the instruments, facilitating investor relationships, and promoting the instruments and our artist community.
 Strumenti will also take a share of any proceeds upon disposition of the instrument.
-We intend to donate a portion of Strumenti’s profits to charitatble causes relating to social justice and racial equity.
+We intend to donate a portion of Strumenti’s profits to charitable causes relating to social justice and racial equity.
 Strumenti.com will be working to achieve a certification as a “benefit company,” which means we are legally required to consider the impact of our decisions on all of our stakeholders including not just our patron-investors, but also our recipient musicians, and the broader community.
 Read more About Us.